sui77/rc-switch/README.md

 instruction yet, yes it is possible to hack an existing device) and a remote hand set.

 For the Raspberry Pi, clone the https://github.com/ninjablocks/433Utils project to compile a sniffer tool and transmission commands.

+For the [C.H.I.P](http://getchip.com), clone the https://github.com/xtacocorex/CHIP_IO project into this directory for the required C libraries, then clone the https://github.com/ninjablocks/433Utils project to compile a sniffer tool and transmission commands.